masroor47/gravity-simulation/README.md

 Pay us and maybe we'll do Einstein tensors.
 Also, your machine probably can't handle that anyway.

-The formula above describes the gravitational 'force' between two objects in the absence of any other objects.
-But it wouldn't be fun if we couldn't simulate multiple objects.
+The formula above describes the gravitational 'force' between two bodies.
+Applying the formula for each pair of bodies, we get the acceleration at each moment in time.

+Supports N number of bodies with their own mass, initial position, velocity and acceleration.
+It wouldn't be fun if we couldn't simulate multiple objects.

 ## The Coding